-The compound $Ho_5Ge_4$ belongs to the $R_5T_4$ family of compounds where R is a rare-earth and T is a Group 14 element, which are known to exhibit giant magneto-caloric effect (GMCE). origins for GMCE The lie in the magnetostructural transitions (MST) that are exhibited by these compounds.
+The compound Ho_5Ge_4 belongs to the R_5T_4 family of compounds where R is a rare-earth and T is a Group 14 element, which are known to exhibit giant magneto-caloric effect (GMCE).
+GMCE lie in the magnetostructural transitions (MST) that are exhibited by these compounds.
 Ho5Ge4 was studied in the temperature range 1.8 K to 100 K using neutron diffraction with and without external magnetic field.